wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 ??? success "Click to reveal answer"

-    If you are connected to your wis2box-broker, you will note that a message has been published on the `wis2box/storage` topic.
+    If you are connected to your wis2box-broker, you should note that a message has been published on the `wis2box/storage` topic.
 This is how MinIO informs the wis2box-management service that there is new data to process.
-Note that this is *not* a WIS2 notification, but an internal message between the various components of the wis2box software stack.
+Note that this is *not* a WIS2 notification, but an internal message between components within the wis2box software stack.

-The wis2box is not yet configured to process any files you upload, so the wis2box-management container will generate an error that you can view in Grafana.
+The wis2box is not yet configured to process any files you upload, so the file will not be processed and no WIS2 notification will be published

+We will check the error message produced by the wis2box-management container in the Grafana dashboard in the next step.

 ## Grafana UI